-Wondering how the private entity investing process works when using an IRA?
-At Equity Trust, it's easy to invest.
+Wondering how the investing process works when using an IRA?
+At Equity Trust, it's easy to invest once you have your account established.

 Here are the steps:

-Open an Equity Trust Account
+1. Open an Equity Trust Account

-One of our specialized counselors will walk you through the process, or you can do it online with myEQUITY.
+One of our specialized counselors will walk you through the process, or you can do it online at myEQUITY.